Reward Imputation with Sketching for Contextual Batched Bandits: Introduction

 \section{Introduction}

-Contextual bandits have been widely used in sequential decision-making problems \citep{Li2010Contextual,Lan2016Contextual,Yom-Tov2017Encouraging,Yang2021Impact}, where the agent updates the decision-making policy fully online (i.e., at each step) according to the context and the reward feedback so as to maximize the cumulative reward.
-In this paper, we consider a more complex setting---\emph{contextual batched bandits} (CBB), where the decision process is partitioned into $N$ episodes, the agent interacts with the environment for $B$ steps in one episode, collects the reward feedbacks and contexts at the end of each episode, and then updates the policy using the collected data for the next episode.
-CBB is more practical in some real-world applications, since updating the policy once receiving the reward feedback is rather unrealistic due to its high computational cost and decision instability.
+Contextual bandits have gained significant popularity in solving sequential decision-making problems \citep{Li2010Contextual, Lan2016Contextual, Yom-Tov2017Encouraging, Yang2021Impact}, where the agent continuously updates its decision-making policy fully online (i.e., at each step), considering the context and the received reward feedback to maximize cumulative rewards.
+In this paper, we address a more general setting called \emph{contextual batched bandits} (CBB).
+In CBB, the decision process is divided into $N$ episodes, and within each episode, the agent interacts with the environment for a fixed number of $B$ steps.
+At the end of each episode, the agent collects reward feedbacks and contexts.
+Subsequently, the policy is updated using the collected data to guide the decision-making process in the subsequent episode.
+CBB offers a practical framework for real-world streaming applications (e.g., streaming recommendation \citep{Zhang2021Counterfactual,Zhang2022Counteracting}).
+In the context of CBB settings, the batch size $B$, can be adjusted by the agent to achieve improved regret guarantees and meet the data throughput requirements based on the available computing resources \citep{Zhou2023Stream}.

-In bandit settings, it is inevitable that the environment only reveals the rewards of the executed actions to the agent as the feedbacks, while hiding the rewards of non-executed actions.
-We refer to this category of limited feedback as the \emph{partial-information feedback} (also called ``bandit feedback'').
-Existing batched bandit approaches in CBB setting discard the information contained in the potential rewards of the non-executed actions, and address the problem of partial-information feedback using an exploitation-exploration tradeoff on the context space and reward space \citep{Han2020Sequential,Zhang2020Inference}.
-But in CBB setting, the agent usually estimates and maintains reward models for the action-selection policy, and the potential rewards of the non-executed actions have been somehow captured by the policy.
-This additional reward structure information is available for policy updating in each episode, however, are not utilized by existing batched bandit approaches.
+In bandit settings, it is common for the environment to only provide feedback on the rewards of executed actions to the agent, while concealing the rewards of non-executed actions.
+This type of limited feedback is referred to as \emph{partial-information feedback} (also called ``bandit feedback'').
+In CBB setting, existing approaches tend to overlook the potential rewards associated with non-executed actions.
+Instead, they address the challenge of partial-information feedback through an exploration-exploitation tradeoff in both the context space and reward space \citep{Han2020Sequential, Zhang2020Inference}.
+However, CBB agents typically estimate and maintain reward models for the action-selection policy, thereby capturing some information about the potential rewards of non-executed actions.
+This additional reward structure information is available for policy updating in each episode but remains untapped by existing batched bandit approaches.